Six Flags SkyScreamer gets stuck in the cold

 The park was open to the public on Sunday night, a week before its "Holiday in the Park" display opens for the season.

-SkyScreamer got stuck last June when one of the ride’s many safety sensors detected an error and engaged the ride’s emergency stop, causing it to stop at a mid-point location.
+SkyScreamer got stuck last June causing it to stop at a mid-point location.

 SkyScreamer is located in Six Flags' Adventure Alley, with its thrill level rating at "max."
 The ride opened in 2012.